Synthetic G-jet-structures in modal homotopy type theory: Introduction

 During the time of writing his thesis and on later occasional visits, the author profited a lot from his working groups in Karlsruhe.
 This work wouldn't be the same without the discussions with and the Algebra knowledge of Tobias Columbus and Fabian Januszewski and the support of Frank Herrlich, Stefan Kühnlein and other members of the Algebra group and the Didactics group.
 On a couple of visits in Darmstadt, Ulrik Buchholtz, Thomas Streicher and Jonathan Weinberger listened carefully to various versions of the theory in this article and made lots of helpful comments.
 Two questions of Ulrik Buchholtz led directly to propositions in this article (part of \ref{thm-equivalence-of-fiber-bundle-definitions} and \ref{generate-manifolds}).

 A short visit in Nottingham and discussion with Paolo Capriotti, Nicolai Kraus and Thorsten Altenkirch also helped in the early stages of the theory and had an impact on the authors agda knowledge.

 The discussion with the Mathematics Research Community group, helped the author a lot to understand Differential Cohesion better.
-The research events in this line were sponsered by the National Science Foundation under Grant Number DMS 1641020.
+The research events in this line were sponsored by the National Science Foundation under Grant Number DMS 1641020.
 The group work for the Differential Cohesion group at this event was organized by Dan Licata and Mike Shulman.
 The group member Max S.\ New later read part of the thesis and made an important suggestion for an improvement of the definition of fiber bundle.

 The improvements on this work were developed on a Postdoc position in Steve Awodey's group at Carnegie Mellon University, sponsored by The United States Air Force Research Laboratory under agreement number FA9550-15-1-0053.
 The good atmosphere with lots of opportunities of discussion with local homotopy type theorists as well as the many visitors helped a lot.
 Steve Awodey gave the author lot's of opportunities to present his work and new ideas to the locals and the guests and made lots of helpful discussions possible.
 One consequence important to this work was a joint, successful effort with Egbert Rijke, to understand formally étale maps better --- another countless discussions with Jonas Frey about abstract Geometry, the role of higher categorical structures therein and Type and Category Theory in general.
+During that time in Pittsburgh, comments of and discussions with Mike Shulman, Mathieu Anel, André Joyal, Eric Finster, Dan Christensen and Marcelo Fiore led to improvements and helped the author to understand many things important to this article better.

-Comments of and discussions with the visitors Mike Shulman, Mathieu Anel, André Joyal, Eric Finster, Dan Christensen and Marcelo Fiore led to improvements and helped the author to understand many things important to this article better.
+Finally, the author is very thankful to two anonymous reviewers who read the article with great care and had many helpful comments.
+The questions of the reviewers led to improvements of the content and their suggestions improved the presentation a lot.
+Work on these revisions was carried out on a position in Gothenburg which was funded by US-Army grant W911NF-21-1-0318 and the ForCUTT project, ERC advanced grant 101053291.